Dre Campbell Farm

 • As the ground dries up, the patches on the grass take on a matted appearance and turn black, orange, or brown.

-You’ll find snow mould in two types: gray and pink.
+You’ll find snow mold in two types: gray and pink.

-Gray snow mold appears as circular spots that look like a cotton-like growth on the ground [2].
+Gray snow mold appears as circular spots on the ground that look like cotton-like growth [2].
 Pink snow appears as circular dead spots/patches that can be pink, tan, or white.
 These patches also have a white center.

 How to Get Rid of Snow Mold Naturally